Uncovering smooth structures in single-cell data with PCS-guided neighbor embeddings: Introduction

 \section{Introduction}

-Recent advances in single-cell sequencing technologies have opened unprecedented opportunities to unravel cell-state transitions and their role in human health and disease.
-These technologies have facilitated the generation of high-resolution datasets that offer a detailed view of gene expression at the cellular level, shedding light on complex biological processes such as differentiation, reprogramming, and disease progression \cite{yao2024single,verma2020robust,sritharan2021computing,clifton2023stalign,saelens2019comparison,wang2021current,ding2022temporal}.
-However, these datasets are inherently high-dimensional, sparse, and noisy due to technical limitations such as dropout events and measurement noise, making it challenging to extract biologically meaningful signals.
-Although single-cell data are often represented as sparse count matrices, the underlying cellular states typically reflect structured, continuous biological processes rather than discrete states.
-In many cases, these large-scale single-cell datasets exhibit lower-dimensional smooth manifold structures embedded within the original high-dimensional feature space, representing the dynamics of underlying biological processes.
-Examples of such low-dimensional smooth manifolds include linear trajectories \cite{saelens2019comparison,heitz2024spatial}, cycles \cite{liang2020latent}, and tree structures \cite{jahn2016tree,walker2023nest}.
-Finding such structures and understanding their geometric properties can lead to important biological insights and knowledge \cite{yao2024single,verma2020robust,sritharan2021computing,clifton2023stalign}.
-In particular, trajectory inference based on single-cell RNA sequencing (scRNA-seq) data aims to organize cells along a continuous trajectory in a lower-dimensional space, capturing the progression of biological processes \cite{saelens2019comparison,wang2021current,ding2022temporal}.
-And understanding characteristics of the manifold geometry, such as curvature, branching, and continuity, has offered valuable insights into the dynamics of cellular activity \cite{sritharan2021computing}.
-These works highlight the importance of reliable low-dimensional smooth representations for studying dynamic cellular processes.
+Single-cell sequencing technologies generate high-dimensional molecular profiles at cellular resolution, enabling the study of cell-state transitions in processes such as differentiation, reprogramming, and disease progression \cite{yao2024single,verma2020robust,sritharan2021computing,clifton2023stalign,saelens2019comparison,wang2021current,ding2022temporal}.
+While these datasets are often sparse and noisy due to technical factors such as dropout events and measurement variability, the cellular states they capture typically arise from structured, continuous biological processes.
+Consequently, large-scale single-cell datasets frequently exhibit lower-dimensional smooth manifold structures embedded within the high-dimensional feature space.
+These manifolds reflect the geometry of the underlying biological dynamics and can take the form of linear trajectories \cite{saelens2019comparison,heitz2024spatial}, cycles \cite{liang2020latent}, or branching tree-like structures \cite{jahn2016tree,walker2023nest}.
+Identifying and characterizing such geometric structures is essential for understanding lineage relationships, developmental pathways, and disease progression \cite{yao2024single,verma2020robust,sritharan2021computing,clifton2023stalign}.
+In particular, trajectory inference methods aim to organize cells along a continuous trajectory in a lower-dimensional space, capturing the progression of biological processes \cite{saelens2019comparison,wang2021current,ding2022temporal}.
+Moreover, analyzing geometric properties of the manifold, such as curvature, branching structure, and continuity, has provided valuable insight into the dynamics and regulation of cellular activity \cite{sritharan2021computing,cheng2025phlower}.